KenishRaghu/AWS-Cloud-Security-Assessment/README.md

 - **Network:** Security groups as **stateful instance firewalls**; why **0.0.0.0/0** on management and database ports fails every reasonable risk model.
 - **Detective:** CloudTrail as the **audit backbone**, and why **`StopLogging`** is treated as an incident-class signal.

-## License

-Use freely for portfolio and interview preparation.
-Synthetic data only—do not map account IDs or IPs to real organizations.